slackhq/snow/README.md

 ## Description

 Under the hood, SNOW uses a fabulous open source tool called [semgrep](https://github.com/returntocorp/semgrep).
 Semgrep looks for known potentially insecure code patterns like using `exec()` in PHP, or use of insecure hashing algorithms such as MD5 or SHA1.
 Static code analysis is an imperfect process that will sometimes flag false positives, and other times will miss insecure code that doesn't exactly match known patterns.
-If this scan returns findings that are invalid, the prodsec team is happy to fine-tune any rules that are consistently faulty, or add new rules at any time, so please let us know if you have ideas by filing an issue.

 ### Dependencies